-During the year the Corporation incurred an operating deficit of £66,666 although this was mitigated by the sale of a redundant chapel which realised £100,659.
-The Statement of Financial Activities therefore shows net incoming resources for the year amounting to £33,993 which were enhanced by investment gains of £31,433 to produce an overall surplus of £65,426.
+During the year the Corporation incurred an operating deficit of £52,418.
+This was mitigated by investment gains of £27,120 which produced a net deficit of £25,298.
+In the previous year the operating deficit of £66,666 was offset by the sale of a redundant chapel producing net incoming resources of £33,993 and, after taking into account investment gains of £31,433, the overall surplus in 2013 amounted to £65,426.

 Principal funding sources have been donations from supporting churches and personal members, and interest and dividends arising from the Corporation's investments.
 A significant proportion of the Corporation's income and expenditure relates to the Gift Aid Scheme under which donors choose to support the ministry of particular churches or other charitable activities that are in furtherance of the aims and objectives of the Corporation.
+This is a significant aspect of the Corporation's charitable activities and during the year income amounted to £401,108 and disbursements to £394,047.